 Federal law and Loyola policies prohibit all forms of gender-based discrimination and misconduct, including but not limited to all forms of dating and domestic violence, sexual misconduct, stalking, and harassment.
 The DOS coordinates the University’s response to such incidents whenever they involve students, with support from the Office for Equity and Compliance (OEC).

 The DOS manages a limited pool of resources available to students who experience unforeseen financial difficulties during the academic year.
 Requests for hardship funds are considered on a case by case basis.
 Funds will not be applied to tuition costs or used as a substitute for financial aid; rather, they are best suited for one-time expenses.

 As the academic year continues, the DOS invites all campus partners to refer or report any students who may be in need of support.
 By working together in the spirit of cura personalis, we can provide our students the best chance for personal and academic success in the year to come.

-For more information or to refer students for any of the services mentioned above, please select from the toolbar on the left or visit www.luc.edu/dos.
+For more information or to refer students for any of the services, visit the Center for Student Assistance and Advocacy (CSAA) website: www.luc.edu/csaa.